 Mat-well mats; which are also known as fitted door mats, recessed door mats and inset door mats, are designed to be a permanent matting area that fits into a specific mat well or recess.
 The main advantage of fitting mats this way is that their surfaces are flush with the surrounding floors.
-Because of this, they are the preferred option for publicly accessed buildings such as supermarkets, large offices and amenities (schools, libraries, etc.) Coir matting is also commonly fitted into a matwell, especially in older buildings such as pubs, restaurants and homes.
+Because of this, recessed matwell mats are the preferred option for publicly accessed buildings such as supermarkets, large offices and amenities (schools, libraries, etc.) Coir matting is also commonly fitted into a matwell, especially in older buildings such as pubs, restaurants and homes.

-There are many different variations of mats for matwells ranging from colours, textures and pile length that you can choose from.
+There are many different variations of mats for matwells ranging from colours, textures and pile lengths that you can choose from.
 Below is a summary of the expanding selection of mat well mats that we offer:

-One of the most popular choices for inset and fitted door mats in homes and older buildings, recessed coir matting is a very hard-wearing and versatile material that can be cut to size for virtually any shaped recess.
+One of the most popular choices for inset and recessed door mats in homes and older buildings, coir matting is a very hard-wearing and versatile material that can be cut to size for virtually any shaped recess.
 Used in an aptitude of locations and historic buildings, coir matting has stood a test of time due to its natural absorbency and densely packed bristles – great against dirt and moisture.

 If ordering Coir for a mat well, we advise that you add an extra 3cm to your measured sizes to allow for variances in the shape and squareness of the mat-well area.
-Any excess can be trimmed off using a sharp blade as the mat is fitted.
+Any excess can be trimmed off using a sharp blade as the recessed mat is fitted.

 With an interlocking system, Mat well tiles are easy to install and can be trimmed to shape for a perfect fit.
 Mat-well tiles also sport a clever open or closed system, giving you the choice to allow debris to fall underneath the mat (open) or on top of it (closed) depending on how you want to clean it.